 top of page

-When the Beatles wrote the song 'Let It be,' it was a beautiful sentiment indeed.
-It's lovely to imagine all the people living in harmony with each other and the planet, but unfortunately, that is NOT the case.
+When the Beatles wrote the song 'Let It Be,' it was a beautiful sentiment indeed.
+It's lovely to imagine all people living in harmony with each other and the planet, but unfortunately, that's not the case.
 Not even close.

 Why is it so hard to let things BE?